Arkman101/ghalipm-vanier-college-starter-programming-in-science-w2025-project/README.md

 ## Project: Data Visualization

 For this project, you are provided with the `mathematics.csv` file containing a dataset that includes values of `x` and their corresponding `y` values based on the equation `y = x^2`.
-Additionally, a `logarithm_noisy.csv` dataset has been provided, which contains logarithmic values with added white noise.
+Additionally, a `noisy_data.txt` dataset has been provided, which contains logarithmic values with added white noise.
 Your task is to analyze this data and create various visualizations following these instructions:

 ### Instructions: